shawntz/eyeris/README.md

 > instructions anytime via `?check_duckdb` and `?check_arrow`.
 Once
 > installed, restart R and reload `eyeris` to enable these features.

+### System Requirements

+**Minimum requirements:**

+- R \>= 4.1.0
+- 8 GB RAM for basic preprocessing

+**Recommended for large datasets:**

+- 16 GB RAM or more when generating HTML reports with `bidsify()`, especially for datasets with many epochs or long recordings
+- SSD storage for improved I/O performance with database operations

+> **Note:** HTML report generation uses `pandoc` internally via
+> `rmarkdown`.
+Large preprocessing pipelines with many epochs may
+> require additional memory during report rendering.

 ## ✏ Example

 ### The `glassbox()` “prescription” function